stevepolitodesign/rails-real-time-form-validation/README.md

 - We have access to `post_params` becuase we inherit from `PostsController`
 - We call [assign_attributes](https://api.rubyonrails.org/classes/ActiveModel/AttributeAssignment.html#method-i-assign_attributes) in the `update` action because we don't actually want to update the record in the database.
 We just want to update the record in memory so that we can have it validated.
 - We call `@post.valid?` and `@post.validate` in the `update` and `create` actions respectively to ensure any validation errors get sent to the partial.
-- We only respond with JSON because we're hitting this endpoint with AJAX.
+- We respond `text` and not `json` because we would need to format the response with a `key` to hold the markup.
+This way is easier.
 We pass `formats: [:html]` to ensure the correct partial is rendered.
-Othwerwise Rails would look for `_form.json.erb`.
+Othwerwise Rails would look for `_form.text.erb`.

 3. Create a namespaced route for the endpoints.